rr-tom-noble/aws-ecr-test/README.md

 2. Run `npm install && pip3 -r requirements.txt`.
 3. Create an AWS account [here](https://portal.aws.amazon.com/billing/signup#/start/email).
 5. Log in to the AWS Console and navigate to the IAM Dashboard.
-6. Create a new user, GitHubDeployment, with programmatic access and click Next.
+6. Create a new user, GitHubDeployment, with programmatic access.
 7. Create a new group, DeploymentGroup, with the AWSCloudFormationFullAccess policy.
 8. Continue through the Tags and Review steps to finish creating the user.
 9. From the GitHub repository, navigate to Settings > Environments.
 10. Create a new environment, Deployment.
 11. Configure the environment with protection rules, and set the deployment branch to master.
 12. Add the following secrets to the environment:
-    - `AWS_ACCESS_KEY_ID`: The ID of the GithubDeployment user.
+    - `AWS_ACCESS_KEY_ID`: The ID of the GitHubDeployment user.
-    - `AWS_ACCESS_SECRET_KEY`: The secret key of the GitHub Deployment user.
+    - `AWS_ACCESS_SECRET_KEY`: The secret key of the GitHubDeployment user.
     - `AWS_DEFAULT_REGION`: The name of the deployment region.

 ## Deployment